To attend college or university for photography, or to get a job working in photography, at some point, you will need a student photography portfolio.

 How to Make a Photography Portfolio for College

-No matter what you’re applying to, these photography portfolio ideas for students will help you make sure that your application stands out from the crowd.
+We’re here to help break the process down into digestible pieces so that no matter what program you’re applying to, these photography portfolio ideas can help your application stand out from the crowd.

 Pay Attention to the Details